getify/Functional-Light-JS/ch5.md

 **Note:** The use of `const` above does not, in my opinion, make the case that `PI` is absolved as a side cause; `var PI` would lead to the same conclusion.
 The lack of reassigning `PI` is what matters, not the inability to do so.
 We'll discuss `const` in a later chapter.

+#### Randomness

+You may never have considered it before, but randomness is impure.
+A function that uses `Math.random()` can never be pure, because you cannot ensure/predict its output based on its input.
+So any code that generates unique random IDs/etc will by definition be considered reliant on your program's side causes.

+In computing, we use what's called pseudo-random algorithms for generation.
+Turns out true randomness is pretty hard, so we just kinda fake it with complex algorithms that produce values that seem observably random.
+These algorithms calculate long streams of numbers, but the secret is, the sequence is actually predictable if you know the starting point.
+This starting point is referred to as a seed.

+Some languages let you specify the seed value for the random number generation.
+If you always specify the same seed, you'll always get the same sequence of outputs from subsequent "random number" generations.
+This is incredibly useful for testing purposes, for example, but incredibly dangerous for real world application usage.

+In JS, the randomness of `Math.random()` calculated is based on an indirect input, because you cannot specify the seed.
+As such, we have to treat built-in random number generation as an impure side cause.

 ### I/O Effects

 It may not have been terribly obvious yet, but the most common (and essentially unavoidable) form of side cause/effect is I/O (input/output).
 A program with no I/O is totally pointless, because its work cannot be observed in any way.
 Useful programs must at a minimum have output, and many also need input.
 Input is a side cause and output is a side effect.